AbdulrhmanGoni/LLMs-TDM-App/README.md

-LLMs Training Datasets Manager is a web application for creating and managing training datasets with different formats for training Large Language Models (LLMs) or for using them in Retrival Argumented Generation (RAG) systems.
+LLMs Training Datasets Manager is a web application for creating and managing training datasets with different formats for training Large Language Models (LLMs) or for using them in Retrieval Augmented Generation (RAG) applications.

 # Features :sparkles: